kriasoft/hyperapp-render/README.md

 ## Browser Support

-We support all ES5-compliant browsers, including Internet Explorer 9 and above but depending on your target browsers you may need to include [polyfills](https://en.wikipedia.org/wiki/Polyfill_(programming)) for [`Set`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Set),
+We support all ES5-compliant browsers, including Internet Explorer 9 and above, but depending on your target browsers you may need to include [polyfills](https://en.wikipedia.org/wiki/Polyfill_(programming)) for [`Set`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Set),